-We plan to hold this meeting in accordance with CDC guidelines (< 10 individuals attending in-person) on a first come, first served basis.
-All remaining Administrative Council members and SEAGO staff may attend via Zoom.
+Town Manager Heath Brown has graciously offered to host our meeting at the Thatcher Town Hall in the back conference room behind the council chambers.
+We will observe appropriate safety protocols including less than 10 individuals attending in-person on a first come, first served basis.
+All remaining Executive Board members and SEAGO staff may attend via Zoom.
 Members of the public will not be allowed to attend in person but are welcome to attend via Zoom.
-The address above is also a link to a Google Map showing the meeting location.
-If you are unable to attend, please send an alternate to ensure that we will have a quorum at the meeting.
+Interesting It you are unable to attend, please send an alternate to ensure that we will have a quorum at the meeting.

-The Administrative Council Packet will be sent to members through e-mail (via a link to the packet posted on the SEAGO website) to save postage and copying costs.
+The Executive Board Packet will be sent to members through the e-mail (via a link to the packet posted on the SEAGO website).
 We will not be mailing a hard copy of the packet unless you request one.
 If you have any questions, please call me at (520) 432-5301 Extension 202.
 You can also send an e-mail to rheiss@seago.org.